Chart Color Schemes

 Population growth drivers in Maroochy Hinterland are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Maroochy Hinterland's population, as of February 2026, is approximately 7,352.
-This figure represents an increase of 522 people since the 2021 Census, which reported a population of 6,830.
-The growth is inferred from the estimated resident population of 7,316 in June 2024 and the addition of 44 validated new addresses since the Census date.
-This results in a density ratio of 14.0 persons per square kilometer.
-Maroochy Hinterland's 7.6% growth since the census is comparable to the Rest of Qld's 9.1%, indicating strong growth fundamentals.
-Interstate migration contributed approximately 72.4% of overall population gains during recent periods, with all drivers being positive factors.
+Based on AreaSearch's analysis, Maroochy Hinterland's population is around 7,352 as of Feb 2026.
+This reflects an increase of 522 people (7.6%) since the 2021 Census, which reported a population of 6,830 people.
+The change is inferred from the estimated resident population of 7,316 from the ABS as of June 2024 and an additional 44 validated new addresses since the Census date.
+This population level equates to a density ratio of 14.0 persons per square kilometer, providing ample space per person.
+Maroochy Hinterland's 7.6% growth since the census positions it within 1.5 percentage points of the Rest of Qld (9.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 72.4% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, population projections indicate an increase just below the median of national regional areas by 2041.
-Based on the latest annual ERP population numbers, Maroochy Hinterland is expected to grow by 647 persons over these 17 years, reflecting an overall increase of approximately 8.3%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national regional areas is expected, with the area expected to grow by 647 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 8.3% in total over the 17 years.

 Frequently Asked Questions - Population